-For centuries before the arrival of European colonists, the falls of what would be known as the James River marked a rough borderland between the Monacan and Iroquois-speaking people to the west and the emerging confederacy of Algonquians to the east.
-Burial mounds and group ossuaries were characteristic of both groups, though no such mounds have been discovered near the falls.
+For centuries before the arrival of European colonists, the falls of what would become known as the James River marked a rough borderland between the Siouan-speaking and Iroquois-speaking people to the west and the emerging chiefdoms of Algonquians to the east.
+Burial mounds and group ossuaries were characteristic of each group, though no such mounds have been discovered near the falls.
+Smaller or single burials were also common.

-One of the earliest examples of indigenous burials in the area was discovered in the 1970s when workers building Richmond’s Downtown Expressway near Thirteenth and Canal Streets uncovered an ancient burial site and possible encampment dating back roughly one thousand years.
-Archaeologists from Virginia Commonwealth University rushed in to salvage as much as they could and found at least three human burials.
-Two of the skeletons had been interred on their sides, facing the river.
+One of the earliest examples of indigenous burials in the area was discovered in the 1970s when workers building Richmond’s Downtown Expressway near Thirteenth and Canal Streets uncovered an ancient burial site and encampment dating back roughly one thousand years.
+Archaeologists from Virginia Commonwealth University rushed in to salvage as much as they could and found at least five human burials — two adults plus three to five children, judging from the remains.
+Two of the individuals had been interred on their sides, facing the river.
+One of the adults had five antler points around his waist, plus five unused projectile points lying upward near the side of his head as if from a quiver, along with a knife and hammer stone at his sternum.
 Ceramics and other artifacts surrounded the burials.
+Clearly their interment carried a great deal of meaning.

-At the time of European contact, both John White at Roanoke and John Smith at Jamestown offered extensive relations of burial practices among the Algonquians of the coastal plain.
+At the time of European contact, both John White at Roanoke and John Smith at Jamestown offered extensive accounts of burial practices among the Algonquians of the coastal plain.
 Smith explained that for “ordinary burials” among the Powhatan, “they digge a deep hole in the earth with sharpe stakes and the corpes being lapped in skins and mats with their jewels, they lay them upon sticks in the ground, and so cover them with earth.”
-The treatment of the remains of priests and leaders differed greatly.
+In contrast, the treatment of the remains of priests and leaders differed.
 Their bodies were typically exposed on wooden scaffolds to allow for decomposition of the flesh.
 Afterward, the bones were carefully collected and wrapped in skins for placement inside temples, or what the English recorded as “quioccosans.”

-When the Mayos sold their property for industrial uses in the early twentieth century, the stone was donated to the Association for the Preservation of Virginia Antiquities, which in turn mounted it in the city’s Chimborazo Park overlooking the port.
+When the Mayos sold their property for industrial uses in the early twentieth century, the family donated the “Powhatan stone” to the Association for the Preservation of Virginia Antiquities, which in turn mounted it in the city’s Chimborazo Park overlooking the port.

-In contrast, the Pamunkeys to the east on the York River have long claimed Powhatan’s burial spot on their own reservation.
-Those seeking other historic Indian graves in the area can find them around the reservation’s Pamunkey Indian Baptist Church, which features grave markers dating from 1877.
-Similar burials can be found in the yards of around the Mattaponi Indian Baptist Church to the northeast in King William County and the Chickahominy-related Samaria Baptist Church to the southeast in Charles City County, as well as family grounds in those counties.
-And then there are those of tribespeople who have been buried quietly in Richmond’s municipal cemeteries.
+Other historic Indian graves in the area can be found around the Pamunkey Indian Baptist Church, which features grave markers dating from 1877.
+Similar burials can be found in the yards around the Mattaponi Indian Baptist Church to the northeast in King William County and around the Chickahominy-related Samaria Baptist Church to the southeast in Charles City County, as well as in family grounds in those counties.
+And then there are those graves of tribespeople who have been buried quietly in Richmond’s municipal cemeteries.

 Lastly, the Virginia Department of Historic Resources as well as area repositories including Virginia Commonwealth University hold the remains of indigenous peoples excavated at various archaeological sites throughout the region, making them impromptu burial sites as they await repatriation.